Helping a Friend with an Addiction

 The following can help you talk with your friend:

-Do not try to talk when your friend is drunk or high.
-It is also a good idea to meet
+Don't try to talk when your friend is drunk or high.
+It's also a good idea to meet

-in a neutral place, but not at a bar or any place else that serves alcohol.
+in a quiet, neutral place.
+But not at a bar or any place else that serves alcohol.

-person cares about most like career or children.
-Your friend may not be concerned about his or her situation, but may care deeply for the children and what the
+cares about most, such as career or children.
+Your friend may not be concerned about

+their own situation.
+But they may care deeply for their children and what the problem

-Become aware of treatment or recovery resources available in your community.
+Be aware of treatment or recovery resources available in your community.
 Find the

 local phone number for Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
 Learn

 what treatment resources are available in your area by calling your state's Office

 of Substance Abuse Services or searching the Substance Abuse and Mental Health Services

 Administration's treatment locator.
-This website also has 2 treatment locators on this page specifically for opiate
+This website also has treatment locators specifically for opiate abuse.

-If your friend does not want to go to AA or NA, talk with other people who know and
+If your friend doesn't want to go to AA or NA, talk with other people who know and

 care about your friend to see if they have other ideas.
+Also consider getting support